OMB director says short-term debt ceiling extension possible

 Press secretary Karine Jean-Pierre on Tuesday appeared to leave some room for the possibility of supporting a short-term suspension or extension as a way to avoid a default but said she “won’t negotiate in public on any of this.”

-The White House has sidestepped questions over whether Biden might decide to invoke the 14th amendment, which would allow the president to unilaterally avoid a default without needing Congress’ approval.
+The White House has sidestepped questions over whether Biden might decide to invoke the 14th amendment, which would allow the president to unilaterally avoid a default without needing Congress’s approval.

 But that hasn’t stopped the White House from laying all the responsibility on the legislative branch.